Mansi-Sun/pkydrip/content/english/solution/open-field-irrigation/index.md

 ## Control Architecture

-To ensure efficient and reliable operation, the PKYDrip platform is built around a **LoRa wireless control architecture**.
+To ensure efficient and reliable operation, the PKYDrip platform uses a **modular control architecture**.

-These modules integrate pump controllers, valve controllers and sensors into a unified automation network that enables reliable remote irrigation control.
+Depending on the project environment, communication can be implemented using **LoRa**, **RS485 (Modbus)**, **4G/WiFi**, or a hybrid combination.
+This allows pump controllers, valve controllers, sensors and gateways to work together as one unified automation network for reliable remote irrigation control.

 Three main control modules are used within the system.